AtomWorld: A Benchmark for Evaluating Spatial Reasoning in Large Language Models on Crystalline Materials: Results

-The main results of the AtomWorld benchmark, alongside complementary tests are presented in Figure \ref{fig_aw_summary}.a.
-We see some separation of the AtomWorld actions into easy (\texttt{change, remove, add}), moderate (\texttt{move, move towards, insert between}) and hard difficulty (\texttt{swap, delete below, rotate around}) levels based on their success rates.
-The moderate and hard difficulty tasks constitute greater requirements of multi-step or spatial reasoning.
+The main results of AtomMotor-2K are presented in Figure \ref{fig_aw_summary}.a.
+We see some separation of the AtomWorld actions into easy (\texttt{change, remove, swap, add}), moderate (\texttt{move, move towards, insert between}) and hard difficulty (\texttt{delete below, rotate around}) levels based on their success rates.
 We also notice the mean \texttt{max\_dist} metric increase for the more difficult tasks (minus tasks not requiring structural perturbations).
-One interesting finding is that the \texttt{swap} action was intended to be easy, since it only requires an exchange of two element types, or their coordinates.
-But all of the models, especially the larger ones, failed surprisingly.
-Also notably, the \texttt{super\_cell} task cannot be well categorised into these difficulty tiers as the success rates range from Llama3-70B's 4\% to 98\% from GPT-o3 - it's both easy (just large-scale repetition) and difficult (requires long-context output) at the same time.
+The \texttt{max\_dist} distributions for each task are shown in Appendix \ref{appendix:max_dist_violin}.
+One interesting finding is that, the \texttt{super\_cell} task cannot be well categorised into these difficulty tiers as the success rates range from Llama3-70B's 4\% to 98\% from GPT-o3 - it's both easy (just large-scale repetition) and difficult (requires long-context output) at the same time.
 The parameter scaling results in Figure \ref{fig_aw_summary}.c and d illustrate that larger models generally achieve higher success rates and smaller displacements.
 However, with improvements with scale being marginal with more difficult tasks, and noting that Qwen3-32B outperformes Llama3-70B across most tasks, it suggests that architectural design and training strategies play an equally important role as parameter size.
+From the reasoning trace, we found that LLMs primarily approach structural tasks through explicit linear algebra and step-by-step arithmetic.
+Unlike humans, who have the ability to roughly visualize the positions of atoms after a modification and estimate approximate coordinates in their minds.
+Besides, we note that the failure cases appear largely random, with outputs ranging from unmodified input structures to partially modified or slightly perturbed atom positions.
+A detailed mechanistic analysis would require extensive human inspection and is left for future work.

 Our evaluation of our tool-augmented LLM framework on AtomWorld tasks found noticeable gains in model performance.
-However, the gains are somewhat limited, particularly for more complex actions.
+However, the gains are limited, particularly for more complex actions.
 Detailed results and comprehensive analysis can be found in Appendix \ref{appendix:method:tool_use}.